 We’ve seen a lot of both amazing and lackluster attempts at capitalizing on the success of a popular series via the trusty spinoff through the years, and the trend continues.
-NBC’s The Blacklist spinoff, The Blacklist: Redemption, has gotten an order by NBC, while 24’s next chapter, 24: Legacy, will premiere on Fox next February.
+The Blacklist spinoff, The Blacklist: Redemption, has gotten an order by NBC, as did 24’s next chapter, 24: Legacy.
 Sons of Anarchy spinoff Mayans MC, which will focus on the Mayans Motorcycle Club, is in the works, too.
 Even sitcoms are getting in on the action, with CBS reportedly eyeing a Big Bang Theory spinoff called Sheldon, set to explore the nerd-genius himself as a 12-year-old.

 In that spirit. we’ve dipped back in time to find some of the most successful spinoff efforts through the years.
 Check out the 10 shows we’ve unearthed that were (or are) just as popular as the shows which birthed them, if not more so.